lexbor/docs/source/examples/encoding/single/from_to.md

 source file
 [lexbor/encoding/single/from_to.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/single/from_to.c).
 The code allows users to convert text from one character encoding to another via command-line input.
-It demonstrates how to utilize the Lexbor encoding library for encoding and decoding different formats of character sets.
+It demonstrates how to utilize the `lexbor` encoding library for encoding and decoding different formats of character sets.

 ## Overview